 4. A Medium And Large Skillet

 A 10- to 12-inch nonstick skillet is perfect for eggs, pancakes, and stir fries.
+A stainless steel skillet works well for browning meat and building flavor.

 I use mine daily for simple one-pan meals because they make cleanup quick and cook food evenly.